rdplus2015/resources/frontend/javascript/05_class.md

 1. **Prototype Functions**:
    - Prototypes in JavaScript are themselves objects that can have their own methods and properties.
-   - The type of a prototype is `function`.

 2. **Static Methods and Properties**:
    - Defined using the `static` keyword.